 State your ideal outcome

-Remember that God has the bigger picture of what we most need in our lives.
-We only see one outcome and maybe only one path to our goal, but God can see all angles.
+Remember that Divine Presence has the bigger picture of what we most need in our lives.
+We only see one outcome and maybe only one path to our goal, but Divine Presence can see all angles.
 So when I end an intention statement, I close with the words “or whatever is best for my highest purpose.”
-By doing this, I feel that I am truly surrendering my intention to the God and will receive what is best for me, not just what I think I want.
+By doing this, I feel that I am truly surrendering my intention to Divine Presence and will receive what is best for me, not just what I think I want.

 You do not always need to close your intention with these words, sometimes you do know exactly what you need.
 But just keep them in mind when stating your intent.